-Speaking of flavors, I’m excited to be partnering with Simply Organic today to properly spice this dish!
+Speaking of flavors, you’re going to love the simple yet amazing spices we’re using to flavor this lasagna!
 I decided to keep things basic, but classic Italian when it came to the sauce.
-You really can’t go wrong with a little…
+You really can’t go wrong with a little:

 In general lasagna is pretty simple to put together.
-It looks like this:
+The layers look like this:

 - sauce mixture

 You’re more than welcome to use your favorite lasagna noodles, original or whole grain.
-I’m sure they even make gluten-free lasagna noodles these days!
 I really prefer original because I crave that white flour, glutenous texture…but that’s just me!